hanami/guides/content/v2.1/introduction/building-a-web-app.md

   shows errors and does not create the book when given invalid attributes creates a book when given valid attributes

-Finished in 0.12918 seconds (files took 0.53517 seconds to load) 2 examples, 0 failures
+2 examples, 0 failures
 ```